 Why does my Philodendron tortum have Yellow Leaves?

-Yellowing leaves can be caused by various factors, including magnesium shortage and pests, but the most common reason is root rot, which is caused by overwatering.
+Yellowing leaves can be caused by various factors, including magnesium shortage and pests, but the most common reason is root rot caused by overwatering.

 Why does my Philodendron Tortum have Brown Patches on Leaves?